Lebanon:Operations of the Islamic Resistance on Wednesday, J...

 Allah Almighty is Truthful

-- and in retaliation for the enemy's attacks on the steadfast southern villages and the safe homes, particularly targeting the buildings in Khiam and Kfarchouba, the Islamic Resistance fighters targeted buildings used by “Israeli” soldiers at “Metula” Settlement with appropriate weapons, scoring direct hits that led to casualties and the eruption of fire.

-- the Islamic Resistance fighters targeted at 16:30 p.m. the espionage devices in the vicinity of Birket Risha Site with appropriate weapons, scoring direct hits that led to its destruction.
+- The Islamic Resistance fighters targeted at 4:00 p.m. the espionage equipment at the Al-Malikiyya Site with the appropriate weapons, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}